 This book popularized the concept that energy management should be the core of productivity improvement instead of time management.
 The key to high performance is to be fully engaged.
 However, we’re human, not machines.
 That’s when the book lays out strategies to be fully engaged and strategically disengaged.

-Out of many books I’ve read, here are the three most recommended books that cover the strategies in details with real-life case studies.
+Out of many books I’ve read, here are the three most recommended books that cover the strategies in detail with real-life case studies.

 The book introduces a new way of living that Tim Ferriss calls the New Rich.
 In order to accomplish that, you need to focus on cash flow and mobility instead of the money you have sitting in your bank account.
 It then provides ways to delegate your work at the same time leverage your inputs for greater outputs, so that you gain more time freedom in return.